 So push forward and remember to bloom, my friend.

-ABOUT THE AUTHORDawn Rudling Stefani is a 13 year post-op and has been an avid member of ObesityHelp since her pre-op days by the username of “Diminishing Dawn.”
+ABOUT THE AUTHORDawn Rudling Stefani had surgery in 2006 and has been an avid member of ObesityHelp since her pre-op days.
+Her OH username is “Diminishing Dawn.”
 She is an advocate and a strong supporter of the weight loss community, runs her local support group, and is an elementary school teacher.
-She is very active in weight loss surgery groups on Facebook and enjoys making new acquaintances with other wls patients.
+She is very active in weight loss surgery groups on Facebook and enjoys making new acquaintances with other WLS patients.

 Read more articles from Dawn!